Explore Maui in 1 Week

 Day #4 - East Maui Coast Day 2 of 2

 This day's Maui itinerary is our second within East Maui along the Road to Hana and Beyond.
-This part two of our East Maui itinerary explores the incredible sights, attractions, and beaches along the last stretch of the Road to Hana and then explores the Pi'ilani Highway beyond.
+This part two of our East Maui itinerary explores the incredible sights, attractions, and beaches along the final stretch of the Road to Hana and then goes on to explore the Pi'ilani Highway beyond.

-This second half of our two-part East Maui itinerary lets you see additional attractions, spend more time at your favorite stops, and explore the Ohe'o Gulch more thoroughly in the Kipahulu portion of Haleakala National Park.
-We've got an excellent trail recommendation along the Pipiwai Trail for this portion of our two-day itinerary.
+This second half of our two-part East Maui itinerary permits you to see additional attractions, spend more time at your favorite stops, and more thoroughly explore the Ohe'o Gulch in the Kipahulu portion of Haleakala National Park.
+Not to mention, we've got an excellent trail recommendation along the Pipiwai Trail for this portion of our two-day itinerary.

 Day #5 - South Maui